awsdocs/aws-codedeploy-user-guide/doc_source/tutorials-wordpress-deploy-application.md

 ![\[WordPress welcome page\]](http://docs.aws.amazon.com/codedeploy/latest/userguide/images/WordPress-Welcome-Page-013118.png)

  If your Amazon EC2 instance does not have an HTTP inbound rule added to its security group, then the WordPress welcome page does not appear\.
 If you see a message that says the remote server is not responding, make sure the security group for your Amazon EC2 instance has the inbound rule\.
-For more information, see [ Add Inbound Rule Allowing HTTP Traffic to Your Amazon Linux or RHEL Amazon EC2 Instance](tutorials-wordpress-launch-instance.md#tutorials-wordpress-launch-instance-add-inbound-rule)\.
+For more information, see [ Add an Inbound Rule That Allows HTTP Traffic to Your Amazon Linux or RHEL Amazon EC2 Instance Add an Inbound Rule That Allows HTTP Traffic to Your Amazon Linux or RHEL Amazon EC2 Instance](tutorials-wordpress-launch-instance.md#tutorials-wordpress-launch-instance-add-inbound-rule)\.